thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         The front of the boat is extremely popular with guests, offering a trampoline-style area perfect for lazing in the sun whilst listening to the sounds of your favourite Christmas songs streaming through our Fusion sound system.
       title: Our boats are ideal for parties
     - dropdownContent: >-
-        The front boarding ladder and shallow draft make the vessel perfect for pulling up onto a beach at Wavebreak Island, South Stradbroke Island or one of the many golden sandy shores in the Gold Coast broadwater.
+        The shallow draft make the vessel perfect for pulling up onto a beach at Wavebreak Island, South Stradbroke Island or one of the many golden sandy shores in the Gold Coast broadwater.
 Your skipper will pick the best spot for you on the day!

         Fancy floating around on an inflatable flamingo, or maybe giving Stand Up Paddle Boarding a go?
 Perhaps you are feeling energetic and want to bring the team together with a hit of beach cricket or volleyball.
 We carry all of these activities on-board for your use free of charge.